oicr-gsi/vidarr/plugin-guide.md

 system administrator.

-The class `BaseJsonRuntimeProvisioner` is a partial implementation that can store crash recovery information in a JSON object of the implementor's choosing, making recovery easier.
+The class `BaseJsonRuntimeProvisioner` is a partial implementation that can store crash recovery information in a JSON object of the implementer's choosing, making recovery easier.

 # Workflow Engine
 Workflow engines implement `ca.on.oicr.gsi.vidarr.WorkflowEngineProvider` and `ca.on.oicr.gsi.vidarr.WorkflowEngine`.
 These plugins are responsible for running workflows and collecting the output from the workflow.
+A workflow engine can support multiple languages (see `ca.on.oicr.gsi.vidarr.WorkflowLanguage` for a complete list) and indicates which ones are allowed via the `supports` method.

+The workflow engine will be given the complete input to the workflow (with real paths provided by the input provisioners) and the workflow itself.
+Once the workflow has completed, it must provide a JSON structure that references the output of the workflow.
+Vidarr will identified the output files generated by the workflow engine and they will be passed to the output provisioners.

+After the output provisioners have completed, the workflow engine will be called again to cleanup any output, if this is appropriate.
+If the workflow engine does not support cleanup, it should gracefully succeed during the clean-up (and clean-up recovery) methods.

-The class `BaseJsonWorkflowEngine` is a partial implementation that can store crash recovery information in a JSON object of the implementor's choosing, making recovery easier.
+The class `BaseJsonWorkflowEngine` is a partial implementation that can store crash recovery information in a JSON object of the implementer's choosing, making recovery easier.

 # Unload Filters